What is EEML?

 Final Thoughts

-Huge thanks to the organisers and volunteers for all their hard work in making this amazing event happen.
-I hope I’ll have the chance to contribute to this community myself one day ❤️.
+Thanks to the organisers and volunteers who made it all happen.
+I hope to contribute to this community myself one day ❤️.

-📺 Note: All EEML 2025 lectures are available on the official EEML Community YouTube channel.
-I highly recommend checking them out if you’re interested in any of these topics!
+📺 Note: All EEML 2025 lectures are available on the EEML Community YouTube channel .
+Worth checking out if any of these topics interest you.